Liberal Studies (LIS)

 LIS 380.
 Exploration of Learning Resources.
 1-8 Hours.

 Independent study through exploration of a topic within liberal studies or directly related to the student's degree plan.
 A journal of the exploration process, a comprehensive resources inventory, and demonstration of learning (a major product) are required.
 To be taken as described in individual degree plans.
 Course Information: Credit/No Credit grading only.
 May be repeated to a maximum of 8 hours.
-Prerequisite: LIS 301 and program acceptance of degree plan.
+Prerequisites: LIS 301 and program acceptance of degree plan.

 LIS 411.
 Liberty Struggles.
 4 Hours.